SA to halt overseas arrivals after bungle

 Before Sunday’s case, 21 other people had come to SA from overseas on compassionate grounds, about half to attend a funeral and the others to visit a dying relative.

-The British woman, in her 50s, was granted her exemption to visit a dying relative.
+The woman from Britain, in her 50s, was granted an exemption to visit her dying father.

 She had spent about a week in quarantine in Victoria after arriving in Australia from the UK and had tested negative while in isolation.